 * “I did it again, I picked another stupid ape” That’s still racist, Doc.

-* You’ve gotta love how fast Rose shuts things down when Pete starts talking about pretty she is, for so many reasons.
-I like to think Rose has seen “Back To The Future”, and she knows she has nip that shit in the bud as soon as possible.
+* You’ve gotta love how quickly Rose shuts things down when Pete starts talking about pretty she is, for so many reasons.
+I like to think Rose has seen “Back To The Future”, and she knows she has nip that cringe-worthy shit in the bud as soon as possible.

 * “Oh, Pete.
 You never used to like them mental.
 Or I don’t know, maybe you did”.